dokmic/docker-rpi/README.md

 ## Context
 ### Motivation
-Sometimes, testing your work on the Raspberry Pi OS is easier without running it on real hardware.
+Sometimes, testing your work on the Raspberry Pi OS is much easier without running it on real hardware.
-Things like Ansible Playbooks or a Kubernetes cluster in most of the cases can be tested in a virtualized environment.
+Things like Ansible Playbooks or a Kubernetes cluster, in most cases, can be tested in a virtualized environment.

 There are plenty of tutorials and other Docker images running Raspberry Pi OS using QEMU, but all of them extract the OS image at runtime.
-Hence, they do not support mounting volumes to share file system.
+Hence, they do not support mounting volumes to share the filesystem.

 ### Performance Optimization
 First off, the Docker image is running QEMU using the `virt` generic virtual platform.